Skip to main content

 • The sender currency will be EUR

-• The recipient country will be Poland
+• The recipient country will be Sweden

-• The recipient currency will be PLN
+• The recipient currency will be SEK

 • The transfer fee will be EUR 1

-• The FX fee will be between 0.30% and 0.70% of the transferred amount
+• The FX markup will be 0.30% of the transferred amount

 Global FX payments via SWIFT